kenshin03/Home-For-iOS/README.md

 ![Screenshot](cover_image.jpg)

+Last updated: May 31

-This is an attempt to replicate essential elements of the Facebook Home experience in iOS as an app.
-The aim is to re-create features like Cover Feed with nothing but simple UIKit controls and the Facebook Graph API.
+This is an attempt to replicate essential elements of the Facebook Home experience in iOS, as an *app*.
+The aim is to re-create features like Cover Feed with basic UIKit controls and the Facebook Graph API.

 Development Notes: